emberjs/guides/source/localizable/models/customizing-serializers.md

 model defined for this record type.
 By convention Model names are singular in Ember Data, however, the example type names shown in the [JSON API spec](http://jsonapi.org/format/) are pluralized.
-The JSON API spec itself is agnostic about inflection rules, however Ember Data's own `JSONAPISerializer` assumes types are plural and it will automatically singularize the types.
+The JSON API spec itself is agnostic about inflection rules, however, Ember Data's own `JSONAPISerializer` assumes types are plural and it will automatically singularize the types.

 Second, attribute and relationship names in the JSON API document should exactly match the name and casing of the `DS.attr()`, `DS.belongsTo()` and `DS.hasMany()`, properties defined on the Model.
-By convention these property names are camelCase in on Ember Data models.
+By convention these property names are camelCase in Ember Data models.
 As with the `type` names, this is different from the example attribute and relationship names shown in the
 [JSON API spec](http://jsonapi.org/format/).
-The examples in the spec use dash-case for attribute and relationship names, however the spec does not require attribute or relationship names to follow any specific casing convention.
+The examples in the spec use dash-case for attribute and relationship names, however, the spec does not require attribute or relationship names to follow any specific casing convention.
 If you are using Ember Data's own `JSONAPISerializer` it will assume the attribute and relationship